 #4 Deal with Root Issues

 Many people with anxiety have a history of circumstances and situations that have produced a high level of anxiety.
 It could be a high pressure family environment, traumatic events, abusive relationships, and the list goes on.
 Diving in to find out what some of the root issue may be can help resolve the anxiety once and for all.
 I would recommend doing this part of the work with a trained psychotherapist who can help guide you through this process.
-It is empowering to get to know yourself on a deeper level and work through thinrootsgs that have happened in your past.
+It is empowering to get to know yourself on a deeper level and work through things that have happened in your past.

 The most important thing is to do something!
 You do not have to live with anxiety controlling your life!